Fushimi Momoyama Castle in Kyoto

 Ryokans are the perfect way to discover old Japanese culture and traditions.

-The reconstructed castle is made out of concrete.
 One of the most famous parts of the Fushimi Castle was the tea ceremony room with its walls covered with gold leaf.
-Unfortunately it is closed for the public since 2003.
-The park surrounding the castle is open the public since 2007.
+The reconstructed castle you see today is made out of concrete.
+Unfortunately, Fushimi-jo and the museum about the life of Toyotomi Hideyoshi have been closed to the public since 2003.
+The park surrounding the castle is open for visitors since 2007.
+The best time to visit this place is during the cherry blossom season in spring and during the autumn season.

 • Fushimi Castle Grounds: